apple/swift-protobuf/Documentation/API.md

 ### Merging Two Messages

-The `merge(from:fieldMask:)` function in Swift Protobuf enables developers to selectively merge fields from one message into another, guided by a `Google_Protobuf_FieldMask`.
+The `merge(from:fieldMask:)` function in Swift Protobuf selectively merges fields from one message into another, guided by a `Google_Protobuf_FieldMask`.
 This method is particularly useful when you need to update only specific fields in a message without affecting others.
 The `merge` function is available as a method on `Message` types and requires two parameters: